Abstract Submission Guidelines

 To edit video on your desktop, Macs come equipped with iMovie.
 Windows 10 also has video editing capabilities: https://www.youtube.com/watch?v=t6yQwLuoO3w&feature=emb_rel_pause

-There are many other applications for editing video, from simpler apps like above, all the way to professional software like Adobe Premiere.
+There are many other applications for editing video, from simpler apps (as above) to professional software (e.g. Adobe Premiere).

 Abstract Review Process